-Sometimes the weather isn’t great, especially in the UK, or some times you’ve had a really bad day at work and you want to just stay home, put your feet up and relax.
-Finding the best rainy day dog activities to do on these days can be very difficult and leave you and your dog very frustrated.
+Sometimes the weather isn’t great, especially in the UK, or sometimes you’ve had a really bad day at work and you want to just stay home, put your feet up and relax.
+Finding the perfect rainy day dog activities to do on these days can be very difficult and leave you and your dog very frustrated.

 Rainy Day Dog Activities

 Walks are so useful because they provide a lot of things: exercise, brain work (from all the new sights and smells), and bonding time with you

 Here are some of the rainy-day dog activity ideas that provide those same benefits.

 Get a stick (a wooden dowel, narrow PVC pipe, whatever) and tie a string to it.
 The string should be two to five feet long, depending on how much space you have.
 On the other end of the string, attach a dog toy.
 Stuffed animals and rope tug toys work well.